 Weekday breakfast for most people consists of either cereal or toast – and that is the same for vegans.

-Many breakfast cereals are suitable for vegans, including: Weetabix, Rice Krispies, Frosties, many brands of cornflakes, Jordan’s Country Crisp, Kelloggs Fruit ‘n’ Fibre and Just Right.
-Instead of dairy milk, try adding soya milk or almond milk, or delicious fruit soya yoghurts.
+Many breakfast cereals are suitable for vegans, including: Weetabix, some brands of rice krispies/rice snaps, some brands of frosties/frosted flakes, many brands of cornflakes, Jordan’s Country Crisp, Kelloggs Fruit ‘n’ Fibre and Just Right.
+Instead of dairy milk, try adding soya milk, coconut milk or almond milk, or delicious fruit soya yoghurts.
 Add fresh fruit for a healthy zing!
 Porridge can also be made with dairy-free milks, including the convenient microwaveable Oat So Simple.
 Just watch out for Vitamin D in Kelloggs brands and honey as these are not vegan.